oktadev/okta-blog/_source/_posts/2021-09-08-sonar-qube-dotnet.md

 {% img blog/sonar-qube-dotnet/sonar-bugs-report.png alt:"Screenshot of bug pointed by SonarQube" width:"800" %}{: .center-image }

-The**Issues** section lets you go deeper into analysis of the source code.
+The **Issues** section lets you go deeper into analysis of the source code.
 SonarQube reports on all possible problems: from minor issues to critical bugs.
 You can explore every issue in the code that you should take into consideration, along with an explanation of the issue and an estimated time for solving it.

 {% img blog/sonar-qube-dotnet/sonar-issues-list.png alt:"Screenshot of Listed Issues In Source Code" width:"800" %}{: .center-image }

 ## Additional Configuration and SonarQube Customization

 SonarQube will run on almost any stack.
-For this reason,you may notice some unwanted notifications.
+For this reason, you may notice some unwanted notifications.
 Pre-set rules may not work correctly in all frameworks, and may not know how to handle all file extensions.

 Adding custom rules and configuration is a straightforward process, similar to excluding files or paths in GitHub.
 You can apply custom rules globally for your system or locally for a single project.
 To be precise, you can:

 - Completely ignore some files or directories
-- Exclude files/directories from **Issues** detection (via specific rules or all of them),  but analyze all other aspects.
+- Exclude files/directories from **Issues** detection (via specific rules or all of them),  but analyze all other aspects
 - Exclude files/directories from **Duplications** detection but analyze all other aspects
-- exclude files/directories from **Coverage** calculations but analyze all other aspects
+- Exclude files/directories from **Coverage** calculations but analyze all other aspects

 In order to make adjustments, go to
 **Administration** > **General Settings** > **Analysis Scope** (global settings) or